1064 Manager Animal Research Facilities

 4. Advises the administration on budgetary matters affecting the animal research facilities.

-5. Prepares reports to governmental agencies in compliance with regulations and policies, in collaboration with the Office of Research Compliance.
+5. Prepares reports to governmental agencies in compliance with regulations and policies, in collaboration with the Office of Research Administration.

 6. Pre-reviews submissions to the IACUC and conducts post-approved monitoring of research protocols.

-7. Advises the Office of Research Compliance and the IACUC regarding potential issues affecting the use of animals in research and education.
+7. Advises the Office of Research Administration and the IACUC regarding potential issues affecting the use of animals in research and education.

-9. Supports the Research and Economic Development unit by performing all other duties as assigned.
+10. Supports the Office of Research Administration by performing all other duties as assigned.

-The Manager, Animal Research Facilities is supervised by the Director of Research Compliance.
+The Manager, Animal Research Facilities is supervised by the Director of Research Administration.

 OFFICE OF HUMAN RESOURCES